Skip to main content

 What Are Safety Mechanisms?

 Safety mechanisms are the checks and protocols that sit between your capital and everything that can go wrong.
 Delta-neutral funding sounds simple: you’re hedged, you collect funding.
 In practice, things break.
 We assume the worst and build layers that guard at every phase.
 We’d rather skip a trade or exit early than hope and hold.
-What we have: pre-entry gates that all must pass (funding profitability, spread, OI, volatility, insurance fund, ADL level, oracle freshness, order book depth, and more), plus a stress simulation before every entry.
-Entry safety: atomic execution for same-chain pairs, auto-rollback for cross-venue when one leg fails, fill verification so we catch partials.
-Four-tier margin defense so we act before the edge.
-Venue outage protocol for when exchanges go down.
-A kill switch that runs separately so it can halt everything even if the engine hangs.
-Exchange-side stops that fire even if our system is offline.
-Several of these are designed and backtested; implementation is rolling out.
-The auto-close pipeline (cascade velocity, liquidation proximity, delta/ADL, funding inversion, close execution) is live.
-For the full roadmap, see Auto-close: What We’re Building.
-We’ve stress-tested every guard against 7 historical crashes.
-We don’t ship hope.
-We ship what survives.
+We check every trade before it opens, make sure both legs fill before calling it open, watch margin continuously and act before the edge, handle exchange outages, and keep a kill switch separate from the trading engine so it can stop everything even if the engine hangs.
+The auto-close pipeline is live.
+Several other layers are designed and being rolled out.
+We’ve tested every guard against 7 historical crashes.
 For the exit side, see Auto-close.
 Below we spell out each risk we guard against and how we handle it.

 The Problems We Guard Against (and How)